 Proprietary & Proven Technology

-ASP has its origins in the South African Uranium Enrichment Program of the 1980s, and ASP’s technology was developed over the last 18 years by our scientists.
-ASP’s technology has demonstrated efficacy and commercial scalability in the enrichment of oxygen-18 and silicon-28.
+ASP Isotopes has its origins in the South African Uranium Enrichment Program of the 1980s.
+We utilize two proprietary technologies for the enrichment of isotopes which have been developed over the last 20 years by our scientists:

 The ASP separation device separates gas species and isotopes in a volatile state via an approximate flow pattern as shown below: